-Significant emphasis within this goal will also be placed on the development of sports and sports infrastructure, recognized as a key value with considerable social and health benefits, while also enhancing the country's international profile.
+Significant emphasis within this goal will also be placed on the development of sports and sports infrastructure as a universally recognized value with considerable social and health benefits, while also enhancing the country's international profile.

 1. CITIZENS PRACTICING A HEALTHY LIFESTYLE